jagenjo/litescene.js/guides/README.md

 - Formats

 Some of the most important components (such as Script, Camera, Light and Transform) are stored also in the LS namespace besides being in LS.Components.

+## SceneTree and SceneNode

+To handle the objects in a scene the user must understand how to use the SceneTree and the SceneNode object.

+While SceneNode represent an object in the scene, SceneTree represents the scene itself.

+Every node could contain other nodes as children similar to how the DOM works.

+The SceneTree contains a root node (scene.root) where all the nodes in the scene are pending.

+For more info about the Scene read the [Scene guide](scene.md).

+## Components ##

+The behaviour of every node comes from the components attached to it.

+Cameras, Lights, MeshRenderers, etc, are all components that could be attached to any SceneNode to add functionalities.

+For more info about the Scene read the [Components guide](components.md).